ajaman/sample-P/readme2.txt

-Editing this file for pull
+Editing this file for pull orogin from local